Brandon Wood: Los Angeles Angels of Anaheim

 Wood was called up to Angels' major league club on April 25, 2007, and made his major league debut at third base the following day against the Tampa Bay Devil Rays.
 Prior to the call-up to the big club, Wood was batting .278 (22-for-79) with three home runs and 15 RBIs in 20 games with Salt Lake.
 Wood's first major league at-bat came against Jae Seo.
 He struck out swinging.
 He started his second game at third base for the Halos on April 29, picking up his first career base hit off Chicago White Sox closer Bobby Jenks.
 After the game, he was optioned back to Triple-A Salt Lake.
 He was recalled to the Angels on May 2.
 On September 12, 2007, against the Baltimore Orioles, he hit his first major league home run off Danys Báez.

 In the 2009 offseason, third base appeared to open up for Wood as All-Star third baseman Chone Figgins signed a four-year deal with division rivals the Seattle Mariners.
 Wood went into Spring training, preparing for a shot at the majors.
 "I'm going in to spring training to win a job", he said, "That keeps you on your toes.
 If you think that job is yours, you might get lazy.
 I've got to be ready to work, rather than sitting back and saying I paid my dues, I waited for my time."
 He cited first baseman Kendrys Morales, who had just come off a breakout 2009 season, as a role model.
 The Angels' willingness to part with Figgins was in part because they had Wood waiting in Triple-A. Bill Shaikin reported, "The Angels also think that, as Wood improves his plate discipline and gains a better command of the strike zone, he will add a key power component to the lineup."
-Wood began the season in AAA, getting called up for a couple of games at the end of April before being sent down to AAA again.
+Wood began the season in Triple-A, getting called up for a couple of games at the end of April before being sent down to Triple-A again.
 He hit .195 in just 18 games.